fddemora/vlocity-tutorial/README.md

 Flexcard teamMasterAccount was created.
 It used an integration procedure (teamGetMasterAccountDetails)that returned back stub data(Set Values).
 JSON value was filtered for accounts only. <br/>

+### Q&A VPE3-1 <br/>
+How can you change the Author of a FlexCard?
+I don't think it's possible to change the author.
+To change author, it's required to clone first <br/>
+What are the naming restrictions for the Name and Author fields?
+Names and authors can contain only underscore and alphanumeric chracters.
+It also can't end with underscore. <br/>
+What are some of the data sources available in a FlexCard?
+Integration Procedure, Apex REST(Uses a REST endpoint of an Apex class to return data), DataRaptor(uses a dataraptor extract interface to return data),REST:Web(Uses standard REST API call to return data from the URL of a callout endpoint),SOQL Query. <br/>
+Where can you set and configure the data source for a FlexCard?
+When creating a new flexcard and the setup panel. <br/>
+Why did you filter the JSON node on the FlexCard?
+As per documentation, best practice is to only pass on the data that you need to use to a card.
+The card is account focused, so it's best to only include account data.
+Why didn’t you need to use test values in this lab?
+Because it's not live data and test parameters are not needed at the moment. <br/>
+What panel needs to be open in order to drag elements onto a FlexCard canvas?
+The Build panel. <br/>
+Why are the Name, Title, and Author fields disabled in the Setup panel in every FlexCard?
+Name and Author need to be cloned in order for it to be changed.
+Title can be changed. <br/><br/>

+Best practices: FlexCard Names must begin with a letter, combination of name and author must be unique in the org, only contain underscores,alphanumeric characters, and no spaces. and can't end with an underscore or have two consecutive underscores <br/>

+### VPE 3-2 Building and styling a flexcard

 ### (FlexCards) exam expectations - 20%
 Given a set of requirements, determine appropriate data sources, fields, and actions to configure on flexcards <br/>
 Explain the JSON data structure that supports FlexCards <br/>